Skip to main content

 • The custom trust score provider must be configurable using one of the supported parameters.
 Custom trust score providers that require configuration that is not in the supported parameter list are not supported.

-For more information about the parameters and default values for the security dynamic-authorization trust-score-component create command, refer to the ONTAP manual pages.
+Learn more about the security dynamic-authorization trust-score-component create command in the ONTAP command reference.

 Steps